spectrocloud/librarium/content/docs/10-audit-logs/05-kube-api-audit-logging.md

 1. Log in to [Palette](https://console.spectrocloud.com).

 2. Identify one of your cluster contro-plane nodes.
-You find a cluster node by navigating to the left **Main Menu** and selecting **Clusters**.
+You can find a cluster node by navigating to the left **Main Menu** and selecting **Clusters**.
 Click on your cluster to access the details pages and click on the **Nodes** tab.
 The tab contains information about each pool, select a node from the **Master Pool** to view its IP address.

-3. SSH into one of your control-plane nodes by using its IP address and the SSH key you specified during the cluster creation process.
+3. SSH into one of your control-plane nodes using its IP address and the SSH key you specified during the cluster creation process.